 It's very easy to master and will give extra support to both the flower head and the stem of the boutonniere.

-I like using 26 gauge florist wire which is flexible, but not so thin that it doesn't give good support.
+I like using 22 gauge wire which is flexible, but not so thin that it doesn't give good support.
 Remember - the finer and thinner the wire the higher the number.

 Place the wire stem parallel to the flower stem and pierce right below the flower head.